googleapis/google-cloud-java/README.md

 Supported Platforms
 -------------------

-This client is supported on Mac OS X, Windows and Linux.
+This client is supported on Mac OS X, Windows and Linux (excluding Android and Alpine).
-All other platforms, including Android and Alpine, are unsupported.
+Google Cloud Platform environments currently supported include GCE, GKE and GAE Flex.
+GAE Standard is not currently supported.

 Testing
 -------